Beneficial Ownership Information Reporting FAQs

 Under the rule, a beneficial owner includes any individual who, directly or indirectly, (1) exercises “substantial control” over a reporting company, and/or (2) owns or controls at least 25 percent of the ownership interest of a reporting company.

-What information pertaining to the beneficial owners must be supplied?
+What information on the beneficial owners must be supplied?

 For each beneficial owner, the following information must be reported on: